Home

 Ernest was raised under his mother's maiden name.
 He resided with his grandparents, Charles and Adaline (Harbaugh) Minerd and also with several sets of his uncles and aunts, including Winfield S. and Josephine (Minerd) Hall and Lawson and Lutitia (Steyer) Minerd.

-An old tintype image of Ernest as an infant is seen here.
-In February 1893, when he was approaching his seventh birthday, his aunt Sadie (Minerd) Luckey wrote the following to a cousin:
+In February 1893, when he was approaching his seventh birthday, his aunt Sadie (Minerd) Luckey wrote the following in a letter to another young cousin:

 We are having plenty of snow this winter.
 There is good sleighing now and still snowing.
 If you was here you & Ernest could have fine times coasting on the hill side.
 Pa made Ernest a nice sled.
 He is out with it near all the time.

 According to family stories, Earl did not enjoy going to school.
-Once, he climbed up on the roof of the barn.
+Once, in a defiant move, he climbed up on the roof of the barn.
 His grandmother Adaline put up a ladder and coaxed him down.
 When a teenager, he worked on local farms and at a relative's coal mine.

 The Minerds resided at 301 North Sixth Street in Youngwood.
 It's said that Ernest "disliked eating chicken because that was all he ever ate growing up."
 They also bought their one and only automobile, a Maxwell.